AlgorithmLLC/chat-docs/texts.md

 # texts

-This document contains text strings used in the clint app.
+This document contains text strings used in the client app.

 ## Auth screen